Karyus-Labs/Karyus-Labs.github.io/_posts/2025-11-16-cessna182-nonlinear-simulator.md

 description: "How I adapted analytical models and architected a Simulink environment to bridge the gap between theory and flight physics."
 ---

 In aerospace engineering, we spend years studying linearized models.
-They are the bread and butter of control design, but they often feel like "paper planes"—elegant in theory, but detached from the messy, non-linear reality of flight.
+They are the bread and butter of control design, but they often feel like \"paper planes\"—elegant in theory, but detached from the messy, non-linear reality of flight.

 During the **Flight Dynamics** (SAA0184) course at **EESC-USP**, I had the chance to bridge this gap.
 My goal wasn't to reinvent the math, but to take the analytical framework and the base scripts provided by **Prof. Ricardo Angélico**, adapt them, and architect a modular **Simulink** simulator to see if the linear predictions would actually hold up.